Selective LoRA for Visual Tokens and Attention Heads: Method

 \paragraph{Head Selection Procedure.} We next select a subset of heads that balances importance and diversity.
 To determine the number of heads to select from each layer, we first compute the aggregate importance of layer $L$ and convert it into a normalized weighting that guides head allocation:

 where $\tau \ge 0$ is a temperature parameter controlling how strongly importance is concentrated across layers.
-Given a total budget of $K_{\text{sel}}$ heads, we allocate a per-layer budget using $p_L$ and then perform a simple selection within each layer with considering diversity $F(h)$; See Appendix~\ref{app:head-selection-details} and \Cref{alg:ohi} for the full procedure.
+Given a total budget of $K_{\text{sel}}$ heads, we convert $p_L$ into an integer quota $k_L$ for each layer.
+Within layer $L$, we first form a candidate pool consisting of the top $\lceil \rho k_L \rceil$ heads by importance (capped by the number of available heads in that layer), where $\rho \ge 1$ is a pool expansion factor, and then select $k_L$ heads using cosine farthest-first on row-normalized diversity features $F(h)$.
+Appendix~\ref{app:head-selection-details} provides the exact quota-rounding, candidate-pool construction, and greedy selection details, while Algorithm~\ref{alg:ohi} summarizes the full probe-and-select pipeline.